tengyu-liu/GenDexGrasp/README.md

 ## Contact

-If you have any questions about this work, fell free to contact Puhao Li at liph19@mails.tsinghua.edu.cn
+If you have any questions about this work, feel free to contact Puhao Li at liph19@mails.tsinghua.edu.cn